A compendium of logarithmic corrections in AdS/CFT: Logarithms in the 4d Euclidean path integral

 This simple example illustrates how obtaining the bulk contribution to the fourth SdW coefficient for a field $\phi$ amounts to identifying the appropriate second-order $\mathcal{Q}$ operator governing its fluctuations, extracting the $E$ and $\Omega$ matrices, and collecting the $(a_E,c,b_1,b_2)$ coefficients by computing traces and making use of the background equations of motion.

 In Appendix~\ref{App:coeffs} we implement this method for both massless and massive fields of spin $0 \leq s \leq 2$.
 For scalars and fermions, we consider quadratic fluctuations of minimally coupled fields around a generic background satisfying the equations of motion \eqref{eom}.
 For fields of spin $1 \leq s \leq 2$ we opted to turn off the background Maxwell field for simplicity.
-Because of this, we have obtained the coefficients $(a_E,c,b_1)$ in~\eqref{eq:a4-bulk} for all KK supergravity fields, while we only have access to the $b_2$ coefficient for minimally coupled scalars and fermions.
+In this way, we have obtained the coefficients $(a_E,c,b_1)$ in~\eqref{eq:a4-bulk} for all fields minimally coupled to an Einstein-Maxwell background, while we only have access to the $b_2$ coefficient for scalars and fermions.
 The results of these lengthy computations are summarized in Table~\ref{tab:coeffs}.

 Let us collect some important remarks on the results.
 For fields of spins $1\leq s \leq 2$, the operator $\mathcal{Q}$ can be brought to Laplace form \eqref{eq:Laplace-op} only after imposing gauge-fixing conditions inside the path integral.
 For massless fields, this requires the addition of appropriate ghost fields, as we review in Appendix~\ref{App:coeffs}.
 Our results for the corresponding $(a_E,c,b_1,b_2)$ coefficients are compatible with previous derivations in the literature, see e.g. \cite{David:2021eoq,Karan:2022dfy}.
 For massive fields, the mass term typically breaks gauge invariance and to remedy this we must introduce appropriate Stückelberg fields \cite{Stueckelberg:1938zz,Stueckelberg:1938hvi}, see \cite{Ruegg:2003ps} for a modern review.
 It is important to note that these fields are physical, and while they do not modify the classical equations of motion, they are allowed to run in loops.
 Therefore, they generically give non-trivial contributions to the heat kernel coefficients.
 To draw attention to this point, we explicitly separate the contribution from the Stückelberg fields to the $(a_E,c)$ coefficients in Table~\ref{tab:coeffs}.
 This also makes it clear that the massless case is not obtained as a limit of the massive one, which is a manifestation of the fact that the Stückelberg fields do not decouple at the one-loop level.
 Introducing the appropriate Stückelberg fields is therefore crucial to obtain the correct coefficients in~\eqref{eq:a4-bulk} for massive fields.